nikkijuk/vaadin-playground/vaadin8cdi/README.md

-com.jukkanikki.vaadin8swarm
+com.jukkanikki.vaadin8cdi
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container & CDI to run.
+Template for a simple Vaadin application that requires a Servlet 3.0 container & CDI (so: at least micro profile) to run.

 Creation
 ========